Anthrocon Artists' Alley

-- NEW FOR 2013!
-Due to rising infrastructure and labor costs, Anthrocon will be collecting a 5% commission on sales from each artist at payout.
+- As of 2013 Anthrocon collects a 5% commission on sales from each artist at payout (deducted from payout).

-- NEW FOR 2013!
+- As of 2013!
 Artists who are mailing out artwork after the convention must obtain proof of delivery.

-- As per 2012, there will be no lottery at the convention!
+- As of 2012, there will be no lottery at the convention!
 The lottery will be held completely on-line ahead of the convention.

 - Only pre-registered Anthrocon members may sign up online.